-An invariant [...] is an entity with definite determining components in any coordinate system, such that the transformations of the com-
+An invariant 13 [...] is an entity with definite determining components in any coordinate system, such that the transformations of the components from one coordinate system to another form a group isomorphic property of the components of the components from the coordinate system.

-&lt;sup>5Note that by "unaltered by transformations of coordinates", Veblen and Whitehead do not mean that the coordinate components of the object (on some region) must be preserved, i.e. fixed identically, under coordinate transformations-though that is somewhat unclear from the language used in this passage.
+^{11.} Note that by "unaltered by transformations of coordinates", Veblen and Whitehead do not mean that the coordinate components of the object (on some region) must be preserved, i.e. fixed identically, under coordinate transformations-though that is somewhat unclear from the language used in this passage.

-&lt;sup>6 "A point, a system of points, or a system of relations is [...] a property of the space."
+^{12. &}quot;A point, a system of points, or a system of relations is $[\ldots]$ a property of the space."

-&lt;sup>7Here, Veblen and Thomas are adopting the earlier terminology "invariant"; the term "geometric object" was proposed later as a substitute by Schouten and van Kampen (1930, p.
-758), in part, to avoid the connotation that the coordinate components of such objects should be preserved, i.e. fixed identically, under coordinate transformations, as mentioned in fn.
-5.
+^{13.} Here, Veblen and Thomas are adopting the earlier terminology "invariant"; the term "geometric object" was proposed later as a substitute by Schouten and van Kampen (1930, 758), in part, to avoid the connotation that the coordinate components of such objects should be preserved, i.e. fixed identically, under coordinate transformations, as mentioned in fn.
+11.

-ponents from one coordinate system to another form a group isomorphic with the group of analytic transformations of the coordinates.
-(Veblen and Thomas 1926, p.
-279)
+phic with the group of analytic transformations of the coordinates.
+(Veblen and Thomas 1926, 279)

 Die Punkte einer Mannigfaltigkeit sind festgelegt durch Koordinate, die "Urvariablen", die den Transformationen einer gewissen Gruppe, der "Basisgruppe" unterworfen sind.
-Ein geometrisches Object ist ein System von in irgendeinem Bereiche definierten Funktionen ("Bestimmungszahlen" genannt) der Urvariablen, das sich bei Transformationen der Basisgruppe "in sich" mittransformiert, d.h. sich so transformiert, dass die neuen Bestimmungszahlen lediglich von den alten Bestimmungszahlen und den Transformationsfunktionen abhängen.
-(Schouten and van Dantzig 1935, p.
-19)
+Ein geometrisches Object ist ein System von in irgendeinem Bereiche definierten Funktionen ("Bestimmungszahlen" genannt) der Urvariablen, das sich bei Transformationen der Basisgruppe "in sich" mittransformiert, d.h. sich so transformiert, dass die neuen Bestimmungszahlen lediglich von den alten Bestimmungszahlen und den Transformationsfunktionen abhängen.14 (Schouten and van Dantzig 1935, 19)